Question: What constitutes a virgin? And what are your views on pre-marital sex?

 There are many issues involved with deciding when to be sexual with another person including: your emotional readiness; risk for unintended pregnancy or infections (notoriously high among college students and teenagers); the commitment level of your relationship; comfort with your partner; communication skills; values, personal beliefs and goals.

-One of the most important issues is going as slowly as you want to about making a decision to be sexual — particularly because this decision can affect so much in your life.
+One of the most important issues is going as slowly as you want to about making a decision to be sexual with another person — particularly because this decision can affect so much in your life.
 If in doubt, don’t do it — there is always time to make a decision.
 There’s no need for “emergency” sex.
 And if not being sexual seems the best, then it is.

 Some people choose to wait until they marry to have sex; others choose to wait until they are in love, in a committed relationship or simply feel physically or emotionally “ready,” whatever that means to them.